Need to talk? Call 1800 882 436.

 First trimester

-5-minute read
+10-minute read

 What is the first trimester?

-A full-term pregnancy lasts around 9 months, and most people (including your doctors and midwives) will break this up into 3 ‘trimesters’.
-Although you are pregnant from the moment of conception – when a male sperm fertilises your ovum (egg) – the first trimester of pregnancy is counted from the first day of your last period through to week 12.
-This is because most women who conceive naturally won’t know the date of conception.
+Although you are pregnant from the moment of conception — when a sperm fertilises your ovum (egg) —the first trimester of pregnancy is counted from the first day of your last period through to week 12.
+This is because when you conceive naturally, you usually won’t know the date of conception.

-What happens to the baby?
+What happens to my baby in the first trimester?

 Other health checks during the first trimester include: